Lazel102/Les_elfes_de_maison/Prototyp/documentation.md

 ## Todo
 - Implement a notification in "home.html" : "You haven't registered in any event yet, you can join or create a new event below".
 (Done from the side of the backend, might need adaptions from the front end.)
 - In "event.html" Implement a link toward a Registered event without the "Join Event" button (Fresh Event # Registered event).
-- In "event.html" Implement the event's description under its title.
 - In "addRecipe.html" and "createEvent.html" CHECK THE PROPER IMPLEMENTATION  of image upload (check push history "Updated IMAGE UPLOAD ??" june 1)
 - In "event.html" and "createEvent" implement button to send to "addRecipe.html".
-- Include description for recipes.
+(Does not make sense regarding the logic : 1 Person 1 Recipe)
 - Add preview of Image when creating an event and recipes are added.

 ## BUG FIXES
-- Fix "date" issue with database.
+- Problem with css File for event.
+I checked and it is definitively a problem with the frontend and not the backend.
+Copying the header from a different page, for instance add Recipe fixes the problem but I don't know if this is the proper way of solving it.
 - Input type="number" can still be filled with "e" letters.
 - Set a maximum character number for {event.title}, {recipes}, {numberOfParticipants}, {kitchenAdress}.
 - Regarding Backend's developement: What was the reason why we can't use "href=" to link a <button> or <a> for compatibility with thymeLeaf?